AkaKuro4Ever/hikari-project/NOTES.md

 Things to Do:
 - HOW to GET ALERT: working???
 Or flash working???
-- ASKING TOMORROW: How to have omniauth not upset has_secure_password
+- ASKING TOMORROW: How to have omniauth not upset has_secure_password.
+Get password_digest to make a random string
-- Why does before_create function for creating books as well as creating users?!
-Need to get validations working with book creation
-  -Before_create triggers during creation of any model, not the specific model it's validating

 [] Need to be able to update Users - need to validate on users being updated [] Validations for User
 [] Delete Book
+[] Adding comments
 [] Can assign Book to a Genre
+[] We DON'T HAVE a validation for confirming uniqueness on updated stuff, if the username or email has already been used for someone else
 [] Deleting User route exists but is NOT IMPLEMENTED [] User can't have two books named the same thing?
 Should we even bother with that?
-Probably unecessary [] Need to Get Comments Listed and Working
+Probably unnecessary [] Need to Get Comments Listed and Working
 [] Ability to Change password
 [] Validations for New Book